 A part of Caden worried that the name he had given his other half had shown up on his status screen.
 At least it didn’t put it as his whole name.

-Caden pulled up the two new skills to see what they said.
+He pulled up his two new skills to see what they did.

 Manipulate Earth I